Manley12/Articles/whatiscss.md

 The current official version of CSS 3.
 This version split CSS into modules, which have been allowed to level independently, allowing some modules to progress to level 4 ([A Word About CSS4](https://www.xanthir.com/b4Ko0)).

+### How CSS Works
+CSS is interpreted by the browser and applied to the HTML that calls it.
+Within the stylesheet, developers assigns styles to select sections of the HTML document.

 ### Why Is CSS Important?
 According to [Learn to Code With Me](https://learntocodewith.me/getting-started/topics/css/), "CSS is important becuase it allows web designers, developer, bloggers, and so forth to make our websites unqiue and attractice.
 CSS gives us the opportunity to play with a page layout, adjust colors and fonts, add effects to images, etc...
 Ultimately, it makes our lives easier.
 CSS allows us to separate the presentation from the structure (HTML) into different files."